Wave Hill: A Hidden Gem in NYC

 Wave Hill Public Garden & Cultural Center is a unique destination that will make you feel like you’ve been transported far away from the hustle and bustle of NYC, although you actually haven’t left it!

-This beautiful hidden gem is tucked away in the Riverdale neighborhood of the Bronx.
+This beautiful garden is tucked away in the Riverdale neighborhood of the Bronx.
 It’s located on a historic 28-acre estate that overlooks the Hudson River and the New Jersey Palisades across the water.

 If you’re looking for a hidden gem in NYC, this is a great destination to check out.
 It’s the perfect place to escape the concrete jungle for a few hours and feel like you’ve been completely transported elsewhere.